betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

 fitting should stop (the lower the more accurate, but longer fitting time).
 Additionally, the number of fitting iterations can be set through ``max_iterations``.

-The :class:`GMM <dnikit.introspectors.Familiarity.Strategy.GMM>` strategy is suitable when it's known that the underlying PDF might be Gaussian (or close).
+The :class:`GMM <deepview.introspectors.Familiarity.Strategy.GMM>` strategy is suitable when it's known that the underlying PDF might be Gaussian (or close).
 However, for PDFs that are strongly non-gaussian, a non-parametric approach might be more suitable.

-It's recommended to fit a DMM with diagonal covariance (:class:`DIAG <dnikit.introspectors.GMMCovarianceType.DIAG>`) when the data dimensionality is high, to avoid overfitting and numerical instabilities.
-Else, use full covariance (:class:`FULL <dnikit.introspectors.GMMCovarianceType.FULL>`).
+It's recommended to fit a DMM with diagonal covariance (:class:`DIAG <deepview.introspectors.GMMCovarianceType.DIAG>`) when the data dimensionality is high, to avoid overfitting and numerical instabilities.
+Else, use full covariance (:class:`FULL <deepview.introspectors.GMMCovarianceType.FULL>`).

-Code sample for :class:`GMM <dnikit.introspectors.Familiarity.Strategy.GMM>` familiarity
+Code sample for :class:`GMM <deepview.introspectors.Familiarity.Strategy.GMM>` familiarity
 with typical parameters:

 .. code-block:: python